Follow us

 ScoutIQ book scanning features

-When November arrives there's Only Two More Months until the End of Cyber Week
+When November Arrives There's Only Two More Months until the End of Cyber Week

 That header seems to contradict itself: how can a week last for two months?
 Well, the leadup to Black Friday intensifies over the course of November.
 Pre-sale support requests—questions, clarifications, stock inquiries—are naturally on the rise.
 Then there’s the matter of the week itself.
 Your online presence is a store that’s open 24/7 and customers will need assistance.